-Figure 3.
-Relative degrees of barotrauma in the western Atlantic Goliath Grouper (Epinephelus itajara) in the Southeastern United States resulting from depths of capture.
+Figure 1.
+Relative degrees of barotrauma in the Atlantic Goliath Grouper (Epinephelus itajara) in the Southeastern United States resulting from depths of capture.
 X-axis = depth in meters.
 Y-axis = relative severity of trauma, classed as (1) minimal, (2) moderate, and (3) severe.
 Bold lines within the whisker plot are means and thin lines are medians.
-Severe barotrauma results when caught in depths greater than 30 m.
-Designations A and B indicate significant statistical difference among plots.
-Graph from Collins 2014.
+Severe barotrauma results in E. itajara caught in depths greater than 30 m.
+Graph from Collins, A. (Collins 2014).

-Figure 4.
-Relative degrees of barotrauma of the western Atlantic Goliath Grouper (Epinephelus itajara) in the Southeastern United States based on standard lengths (TL, cm), wherein barotrauma levels evaluated were: (1) minimal, (2) moderate, (3) severe.
+Figure 2.
+Relative degrees of barotrauma of the Atlantic Goliath Grouper (Epinephelus Itajara) in the Southeastern United States based on standard lengths (TL in cm), wherein barotrauma levels evaluated were: (1) minimal, (2) moderate, and (3) severe.
 Mean and median are indicated by the bold and thin horizontal lines, respectively.
-Whiskers = 95% confidence limits; • = observations outside the 95% confidence interval.
-There was no relationship between TL and barotrauma groups (p=0.536).
-Graph from Collins, A. (Collins 2014)
+Whiskers = 95% confidence limits; • = observations outside of the 95% confidence interval.
+There was no relationship between total length and barotrauma groups (p=0.536).
+Graph from Collins, A. (Collins 2014).